JonasGaidukevicius/Playground/README.md

 It is possible to enqueue a kid, when playground is full and kid wants to wait.

-it is possible to remove a kid from playground or playground queue.
+It is possible to remove a kid from playground or playground queue.

 It is possible to check visitors number of all playgrounds.